-- 3. Election of chair and vice-chair - A. The NEC shall elect its own chair and vice-chair at its first meeting each year.
-Those elected to these positions shall act in that capacity throughout the year and also act as chair and vice-chair of the subsequent annual session of Party conference and any special sessions of Party conference during the course of the year. - B. The NEC shall also elect during the course of the year a panel of three assistant chairs who, together with the vice-chair, shall assist the chair in the conduct of Party conference.
+3. Election of chair and vice-chair

+A. The NEC shall elect its own chair and vice-chair at its first meeting each year.
+Those elected to these positions shall act in that capacity throughout the year and also act as chair and vice-chair of the subsequent annual session of Party conference and any special sessions of Party conference during the course of the year.

+B. The NEC shall also elect during the course of the year a panel of three assistant chairs who, together with the vice-chair, shall assist the chair in the conduct of Party conference.

 These assistant chairs shall be elected by the whole of the NEC with one each coming from the representatives on the NEC from Divisions I and II, Division III, and Divisions IV and V, by selection from each division of the NEC of the senior member who has yet to be chair or vice-chair.
-The decision as to who shall chair particular sessions of the Conference shall be taken by the chair of the NEC after consultation with the members of the panel. - 4.
-Election of General Secretary - A. The General Secretary shall be elected by Party conference on the recommendation of the NEC and shall be an ex-officio member of Party conference.
+The decision as to who shall chair particular sessions of the conference shall be taken by the chair of the NEC after consultation with the members of the panel.

+4. Election of General Secretary

+A. The General Secretary shall be elected by Party conference on the recommendation of the NEC and shall be an ex-officio member of Party conference.
 S/he shall devote her or his whole time to the work of the Party and shall not be eligible to act as a parliamentary candidate.
 S/he shall remain in office so long as her/ his work gives satisfaction to the NEC and Party conference.
-Should a vacancy in the office occur, for whatever reason, between Party conferences, the NEC shall have full power to fill the vacancy subject to the approval of Party conference. - 5.
-Election of Party treasurer - A. Every affiliated organisation and CLP may nominate a person for Party treasurer who is an eligible member of the Party. - B. The CLPs' portion of the votes shall be cast by a ballot among all eligible individual members of the Party by means of a national one-memberone-vote postal ballot conducted to guidelines laid down by the NEC.
-The affiliates portion of the votes shall be cast by a ballot of affiliated organisations on the same timetable as the CLP members ballot. - C. The term of office of the Party treasurer shall be for two years. - 6.
-Election of auditors - A. Two auditors shall be elected by means of a ballot on a card vote basis as provided in these rules. - B. Every affiliated organisation and CLP may nominate up to two eligible members of the Party for auditor.
+Should a vacancy in the office occur, for whatever reason, between Party conferences, the NEC shall have full power to fill the vacancy subject to the approval of Party conference.

+5. Election of Party treasurer

+- A. Every affiliated organisation and CLP may nominate a person for Party treasurer who is an eligible member of the Party. - B. The CLPs' portion of the votes shall be cast by a ballot among all eligible individual members of the Party by means of a national onemember-one-vote postal ballot conducted to guidelines laid down by the NEC.
+The affiliates portion of the votes shall be cast by a ballot of affiliated organisations on the same timetable as the CLP members ballot. - C. The term of office of the Party treasurer shall be for two years.

+6. Election of auditors

-- C. In the event of an auditor being unable to fulfil the duties, the same procedure shall be followed to fill the vacancy as in the case of the CAC in Chapter 4.III.B.iii below. - 7.
-Election of the Leader of the Scottish Labour Party - A. The Leader of the Scottish Labour Party shall be elected according to the procedural rules set out by the Scottish Executive Committee. - 8.
-Election of the leader of the Labour Group in the Welsh Assembly. - A. The leader of the Labour Group of the Welsh Assembly shall be elected according to the rules framework for the leader and deputy leader of the Party set out in Chapter 4 B.2 above, subject to any guidelines issued by the NEC from time to time.
+- Two auditors shall be elected by means of a ballot on a card vote basis as provided in these rules. - B. Every affiliated organisation and CLP may nominate up to two eligible members of the Party for auditor. - C. In the event of an auditor being unable to fulfil the duties, the same procedure shall be followed to fill the vacancy as in the case of the CAC in Chapter 4.III.B.iii below.

+- 7. Election of the Leader and Deputy Leader of the Scottish Labour Party - A. The Leader and Deputy Leader of the Scottish Labour Party shall be elected according to the procedural rules set out by the Scottish Executive Committee. - 8.
+Election of the Leader and Deputy Leader of Welsh Labour. - A. The Leader and Deputy Leader of Welsh Labour shall be elected according to the procedural rules set out by the Welsh Executive Committee.

 Clause III.

 Procedural rules for elections for national committees